 5.5 - ATTACK MODIFIERS

 Some weapon's Hit Levels may list attack modifiers.
-The effects of these modifiers are applied during the Apply Attack Modifier step of attacks using that weapon (but note that some resolve after the attack).
+The effects of these modifiers are applied during the Apply Attack Modifier step of attacks using that weapon.
 The rules for modifiers are found below:

 ARMOR PIERCING